Deborah: The Song of Deborah

 The Song of Deborah is found in Judges 5 and is a victory hymn, sung by Deborah and Barak.
 It describes the defeat of Canaanite adversaries by some of the tribes of Israel.
 The song itself differs slightly from the events described in Judges 4, mentioning six participating tribes: Ephraim, Benjamin, Machir—a group associated with the Tribe of Manasseh—Zebulun, Issachar and Naphtali, as opposed to the two tribes in Judges 4:6 (Naphtali and Zebulun) and does not mention the role of Jabin (king of Hazor).
 The song also rebukes three other tribes (Reuben, Dan, and Asher) for their lack of patriotism, not mentioning the tribes of Gad, Simeon and Judah.
 Michael Coogan writes that for the redactors of the Song of Deborah, that the Canaanite general Sisera ends up being murdered by a woman (Jael)—the ultimate degradation—"is a further sign that Yahweh ultimately is responsible for the victory".

 Though the presence of victory hymns is conventional in the Hebrew Bible, the Song of Deborah is unusual in that it is a hymn that celebrates a military victory of two women: Deborah, the prophetess and Jael, the warrior.
 Jael—the heroine of the Song of Deborah—shares parallels with the main character of the Book of Judith, who uses her beauty and charm to kill an Assyrian general who has besieged her city, Bethulia.

 The Song of Deborah is commonly identified as among the oldest texts of the Bible, but the date of its composition is controversial.
-Many scholars claim a date as early as the 12th century BCE, while others claim it to be as late as the 3rd century BCE.
-Some hold that the song was written no earlier than the 7th century BCE.
+Many scholars estimate a date as early as the 12th century BCE, though others estimate it to have been written between c.
+700 and c.
+450 BCE or even as late as the 3rd century BCE.